RybaPila-IT/Convolutional-Neural-Network/README.md

 - Immense growth of the back-propagated gradients.
 - Several difficulties with flattening layers caused by the architecture of the layer.

-Nevertheless, convolutional layer performing fine as the input layer for the network.
+Nevertheless, convolutional layer is performing fine as the input layer for the network.

 ---